 The coronavirus pandemic has brought about a slew of changes to the legal system that affects both British citizens and foreign nationals working and living within the United Kingdom.

 On 24 March 2020, Home Secretary Priti Patel announced a visa extension for anyone unable to return to their home country due to travel restrictions and/or self-isolation, and whose leave expired between 24 January 2020 and 31 May 2020.
 This was subsequently updated to extend all visas expiring up until 31 July 2020.
 On 30 July 2020, a new grace period between 1 and 31 August 2020 was announced.
 Anyone whose visa expired between 24 January and 31 August 2020 (including extensions during this period), could continue to live and work in the UK on the terms of their previous leave.
-This extension was automatic
+This extension was automatic.

 Visa holders who would ordinarily have to leave the UK to make an application, may make a visa application from within the UK if they:

+NHS staff can also work at any NHS hospital during the pandemic without notifying the Home Office, providing their sponsor can continue with their sponsor duties such as monitoring and reporting work activity.
+Further, NHS staff can work as many hours as they wish in any role, regardless of skill level, during the outbreak.
 The idea of the extension is to allow front line staff to focus fully on combating COVID-19 instead of worrying about their visas expiring.
-The government has also lifted restrictions on the amount of hours student doctors and nurses can work for the NHS in order to get more doctors and nurses on the frontline.
+The government has also lifted restrictions on the number of hours student doctors and nurses can work for the NHS to get more doctors and nurses on the frontline.